aasazali-seekasia/aasazali-seekasia/README.md

 #   `Hello World` 🤖 and Welcome Folks 🫂

-A little bit about the man behind the keyboard
+A little bit about the fella behind the keyboard
 - 👋 Hi, I’m @aasazali-seekasia
 - 👀 I’m interested in DevOps (and looking to make my learnings result in a smaller milestone for the movement, for now)
 - 🌱 I’m currently learning TS, JS, Go, and other tech stacks that might be of interest at this point in my career